 If you spot any issues during your final walk through, don’t hesitate to share them with your real estate agent.
 Immediately communicating problems you detect could help make sure you’re appropriately compensated for any uncompleted repairs or recent damage that may have occurred when the previous owners were moving out.

 Before you can close on your new home, you’ll need to purchase an insurance policy.
-Find out how Nationwide homeowners insurance can help you protect your home from the unexpected.
+Find out how homeowners insurance can help you protect your home from the unexpected.